twisted/txmongo/notes.md

   - Check circular references by disabling gc and measuring len(gc.get_objects()) ?
 - Either implement readPreference support or document `flags` parameter in `find*` methods
 - Check coverage and add tests if needed
+- ismaster is deprecated, we should use hello command instead.
+But it seems to be supported even in 8.0, so it isn't urgent.

 ## Prior art
 - https://github.com/twisted/txmongo/pull/262